 Many people want to start a clothing line or clothing brand.
 After all, how difficult could it be?

 The truth is that clothing brands become successful in part because they’re created by people who are passionate about clothing.

-But, a clothing brand needs more than just exquisite apparel design to create a lasting business.
+But, a clothing brand needs more than just an exquisite apparel design to create a lasting business.
 It needs all the trappings of a successful business as well.
 Apparel retailers need to master marketing, manufacturing, and retailing, among other things.

 Shira Sue Carmi, the founder of Launch Collective, reminds us that the business of launching a clothing brand is as important as the artistry:

 Fashion is amazing in the way it balances art and commerce, but it’s a business.
 Don’t start a business because you want to design.
 Start a business because you want to start a business.

 So, are you a fashion designer or an apparel entrepreneur?
-If you are ready to start a fashion business (whether part-time or full-time) and wondering how to start your own successful clothing line, let’s get down to it.
-Here is a step-by-step comprehensive guide with our top 10 business tips for starting a successful clothing brand or clothing line from scratch.
+If you are ready to start a business (whether part-time or full-time) and wondering how to start your own successful clothing line, let’s get down to it.